-Somewhat dramatically, my mother sat next to me before sharply stating: “No. It’s yours.
+Quite dramatically, my mother sat next to me, then went on: “No. It’s yours.
 It’s a gift from your father.
 He says you’re broke.
 Are you broke?
 Either way, you should put it away.”

-I was left feeling perplexed.
+I was bewildered.
 Although it’s an ugly shoebox, I can comfortably afford my apartment in Manhattan while occasionally doing things like traveling and dining out.
-I don’t live in luxury, mind you, but I’m also not dumpster-diving like a crusty punk behind a Starbucks café after hours.
-My father’s odd assumption felt even more out of place because my parents also live modestly, so it’s not like my finances are overly disproportional to theirs.
+I don’t live in luxury, but I’m also not dumpster-diving like a crusty punk behind a Starbucks, so my father’s assumption felt inaccurate, especially because my parents also live modestly.
+My finances are not disproportional to theirs.

 “Eh, broke?
 What are you talking about?!”
 I retorted.

-With a very serious, worried look my mother serenely stated: “Yeah, well, you’re always wearing the same clothes, and they’re old, tattered, full of holes.”
-I laughed, then realized that my mother’s “care packages,” a medium-size box full of ugly clothes and cooking utensils which she sends my way every other month, were not the kind of thoughtful gifts one occasionally buys for a loved one, but — at least in her mind — full-fledged provisions.
+With a serious look, my mother went on: “Yeah, well, you’re always wearing the same clothes, and they’re old, tattered, full of holes.”
+I laughed, then realized that my mother’s monthly “care packages,” a medium-size box full of ugly clothes and cooking utensils, were not thoughtful gifts one occasionally sends to a loved one, but — at least in her mind — full-fledged provisions.